Child Development

 Hours: 3 Lecture/Discussion

-Introduction to the laws, regulations, standards, policies, procedures, and best practices related to health, safety, and nutrition in care and education settings for children birth through middle childhood.
-Includes the teacher's role in accident and illness prevention strategies, nutrition and meal planning, integrating health safety and nutrition experiences into daily routines, and overall risk management.
-The importance of collaboration with families and integration of culturally responsive practices into the classroom will also be emphasized throughout the course.
+Laws, regulations, standards, policies, procedures, and best practices related to health, safety, and nutrition in care and education settings for children birth through middle childhood.
+Includes the teacher’s role in prevention strategies, nutrition and meal planning, integrating health safety and nutrition experiences into daily routines, and overall risk management.
 (C-ID ECE220)

 Developmentally appropriate curriculum and environments for children birth through age eight.
 Students will use knowledge of children’s development, theories of learning and development, and examples from various models of developmentally appropriate practice to plan environments and curriculum in all content areas to support children’s development and learning integrated throughout indoor and outdoor settings.
-This course qualifies for an AS Degree, COS Vocational Certificate, the California Child Development Permit and is transferable.
 (C-ID ECE130)

 Prerequisites: CHLD 039 and CHLD 140 or equivalent college course with a minimum grade of C.